 The Leonardo system is a software platform for knowledgebased systems, that is, systems that make active use of structured information about some aspect of the world.
-An important area of use is as a platform for cognitive systems, that is, systems where structured information about the system's environment is used for guiding its choice of actions in that environment.
-Our approach to cognitive systems is described in our recent textbook, Ar-tificial Intelligence and the Design of Cognitive Systems []
+An important area of use is as a platform for cognitive systems, that is, systems where structured information about the system's environment and about itself is used for guiding its choice of actions in that environment.
+Our approach to cognitive systems is described in our recent textbook, Artificial Intelligence and the Design of Cognitive Systems.
+[1]